woemler/centromere/docs/Introduction.md

 ## About

 Centromere is a set of tools for developing scalable data warehouses and RESTful web services.
-It is designed to tackle the problems inherent in developing data warehouses for genomic data, where data structures can vary greatly and scale fast, and where use-cases must be flexible to acoomodate shifting business needs.
+It is designed to tackle the problems inherent in developing data warehouses for genomic data, where data structures can vary greatly and scale fast, and where use-cases must be flexible to accommodate shifting business needs.
 Centromere is developed in Java using the open-source, enterprise-grade Spring Framework, and supports integration with multiple database technologies.
 You can use Centromere to create a new data warehouse from scratch, or bootstrap one or more existing databases, and make your data available via a customizable REST API.

 Here are a few ways Centromere can help make your data warehouse and REST API better:
 - Support classes for quickly creating data models and data access objects (DAOs).